SKopecz/PositiveIntegrators.jl/paper/paper.md

 # Features

 The package is fully compatible with `DifferentialEquations.jl` and therefore many features that are available there can be used directly.
 In particular, this allows a direct comparison of MPRK and standard schemes.
-The package offers implementations of conservative as well as non-conservative production-destruction systems (PDS), which are the building blocks for solving differential equations with MPRK schemes.
+The package offers implementations of conservative as well as non-conservative production-destruction systems (PDS), which are the building blocks for the solution of differential equations with MPRK schemes.
 Furthermore, conversions of these PDS to standard `ODEProblem`s from `DifferentialEquations.jl` are provided.

 The package contains several MPRK methods: